This in progress project is an exploration and initial phase of learning the wet plate collodion process.

 Wet plate and Sandy Bells are teemed for the dual reflection and honour to community, craft and tradition which can be found both in the contemporary and historical practice of the medium as well as in the space know as Sandy Bells folk pub.

-These plates were prepared, shot and developed on location, on sunny days inbetween my shifts as bartender.
-I would like to thank the graciousness of every subject I pulled away from thier pint/instrument/cigarette break from work, and my boss for letting me pull this off.
+These plates were prepared, shot and developed on location, on sunny days in between my shifts as bartender.